techborder/wp/wp-content/themes/catch-evolution/readme.txt

 4. Complete all of the required inputs on the Catch Box Options page (in the WP admin panel) and click "Save Changes".

 == Changelog ==
+1.7
+* Added Italian translation it_IT.po and it_IT.mo

+Version 1.6.1.1
+* Fixed Logo uploader issue
+* Fixed the admin css

 Version 1.6.1
 * Added Danish translation da_DK.po and da_DK.mo